 A robbery is basically an assault and a theft charge.
 An experienced lawyer could help to negotiate the current charge down to either just assault or just theft.

-A person charged with robbery should hire a West Palm Beach robbery lawyer as soon as possible.
-Robbery is considered a serious, violent crime, and can have a strong reflection on an individual’s character.
+A person charged with violent theft should hire a West Palm Beach robbery lawyer as soon as possible.
+This offense is considered a serious, violent crime, and can have a strong reflection on an individual’s character.
 This can often impact an individual’s ability to get a job or maintain their current employment.

 These charges often produce lengthy prison sentences and convictions that will remain on a person’s record for the rest of their life.
 To help combat such serious consequences and burdens, an individual should not hesitate before contacting a lawyer immediately.